-&lt;sup>20 Note, sources that trigger the daily offset threshold are required to offset the entire project PTE.
+20 Note, sources that trigger the daily offset threshold are required to offset the entire project PTE.

-&lt;sup>21 These source size categories are for the purposes of this analysis only and does not have relation to source size definitions in APCD Rule 102.
+21 These source size categories are for the purposes of this analysis only and do not have relation to source size definitions in APCD Rule 102.